ria-ahyoung/medium-trends-daily/readme.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
+Top 5 ReactJS Design Patterns: Scale Your App Like Pro Teams - <a href="https://medium.com/@nikhil.r.911000100/top-5-reactjs-design-patterns-scale-your-app-like-pro-teams-6f69309149a7?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Nikhil Ranadive`**

+<blockquote>Your React prototype shines at 5 components… crashes at 50.
+These 5 patterns are what Facebook, Airbnb, and Netflix use to handle millions… Continue reading on Medium »</blockquote>

+<h3>2.
+The .sort() in React improved my understanding of State, Mutation, and Data Flow - <a href="https://medium.com/@victorugs.dev/the-sort-in-react-improved-my-understanding-of-state-mutation-and-data-flow-cba132296f4a?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Chibuikem Victor Ugwu`**

+<blockquote>I’ve just finished implementing the sort feature for my e-commerce website.
+Continue reading on Medium »</blockquote>

+<h3>3.
+React JS Training in Mumbai — Become a Modern Frontend Developer - <a href="https://medium.com/@infojustacademy23/react-js-training-in-mumbai-become-a-modern-frontend-developer-8c0f58ed3327?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `justacademy`**

+<blockquote>React JS is one of the most popular JavaScript libraries for building fast, scalable, and interactive user interfaces.
+Developed and…
+Continue reading on Medium »</blockquote>

+<h3>4.
+Most Developers Don’t Really Understand Async/Await — Here’s Proof - <a href="https://medium.com/@muhammadshakir4152/most-developers-dont-really-understand-async-await-here-s-proof-7e199ebb2224?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `TechWriter Hub`**

+<blockquote>I used async/await for years before I truly understood it.
+Continue reading on Medium »</blockquote>

+<h3>5.
 Top 5 UI Libraries to Build Stunning Interfaces Faster P2 - <a href="https://medium.com/@amirjld/top-5-ui-libraries-to-build-stunning-interfaces-faster-p2-7386a3075f18?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Amir`**

 <blockquote>Choosing the right UI library can save you hundreds of hours.
 Here’s my breakdown of the next top 5 contenders to consider for your next…
 Continue reading on Medium »</blockquote>

-<h3>2.
+<h3>6.
 How JavaScript Handles Asynchronous Tasks in a Single Thread - <a href="https://nimafarzin-pr.medium.com/how-javascript-handles-asynchronous-tasks-in-a-single-thread-6fb8f490e387?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Nima Farzin`**

 <blockquote>A Clear & Practical Guide to the Call Stack, Web APIs, Queues, and the Event Loop
 Continue reading on Medium »</blockquote>

-<h3>3.
+<h3>7.
 React Frameworks in 2026: Next.js vs Remix vs React Router 7 - <a href="https://medium.com/@pallavilodhi08/react-frameworks-in-2026-next-js-vs-remix-vs-react-router-7-b18bcbae5b26?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Pallavi Lodhi`**

 <blockquote>For plain React devs wondering if they should switch!
 Continue reading on Medium »</blockquote>

-<h3>4.
-Building a React Dashboard with Zustand, Custom Hooks, and Error Boundaries. - <a href="https://medium.com/@katr.zaks/building-a-react-dashboard-with-zustand-custom-hooks-and-error-boundaries-c8e01c70bdc0?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Katrin Zaks`**

-<blockquote>In this article, we’ll build a small but fully functional React dashboard step by step.
-The goal isn’t just to learn how to display data…
-Continue reading on Medium »</blockquote>

-<h3>5.
-Complete Guide: Deploy React + NestJS on Ubuntu VPS with Docker, Nginx, PostgreSQL & Let’s Encrypt… - <a href="https://medium.com/@palashmahabub/complete-guide-deploy-react-nestjs-on-ubuntu-vps-with-docker-nginx-postgresql-lets-encrypt-23e60912b44f?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mahabub Hossain`**

-<blockquote>In this post, I’ll walk you through a real-world VPS setup using Docker, Docker Compose, Nginx, PostgreSQL, Certbot (Let’s Encrypt), React…
-Continue reading on Medium »</blockquote>

-<h3>6.
-When npm install Fails: Understanding --legacy-peer-deps - <a href="https://medium.com/@kbyte0x/when-npm-install-fails-understanding-legacy-peer-deps-8841fa43720c?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kbytex`**

-<blockquote>“It worked on my friend’s machine, but not on mine.”
-Continue reading on Medium »</blockquote>

-<h3>7.
-Best Resources for Frontend Development Interview Preparation ( JavaScript & React) — 2026 - <a href="https://javascript.plainenglish.io/best-resources-for-frontend-development-interview-preparation-javascript-react-2026-d3a6baee4ea4?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Divyam Sharma`**

-<blockquote>Frontend Interview Preparation: Top Resources to Master JavaScript, React, Projects, and Debugging (Free & Paid)
-Continue reading on JavaScript in Plain English »</blockquote>

-<h3>8.
-ReactJs: Crafting Dynamic Web Experiences One Component at a Time ✨ - <a href="https://developer-in.medium.com/reactjs-crafting-dynamic-web-experiences-one-component-at-a-time-f604dc480559?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Developer`**

-<blockquote>🚁 Hey everyone!
-Today, I want to share my passion for ReactJs — a framework that’s been a game changer in my journey as a developer. 🎧
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-Top 5 UI Libraries to Build Stunning Interfaces Faster P2 - <a href="https://medium.com/@amirjld/top-5-ui-libraries-to-build-stunning-interfaces-faster-p2-7386a3075f18?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building JobQuest: How I Transformed Job Hunting into an Epic Adventure with Gamification and AI - <a href="https://medium.com/@leonkabarity/building-jobquest-how-i-transformed-job-hunting-into-an-epic-adventure-with-gamification-and-ai-d6c3deeef863?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Amir`**
+✍️ **posted by `John Nicolás León Kabarity`**

-<blockquote>Choosing the right UI library can save you hundreds of hours.
-Here’s my breakdown of the next top 5 contenders to consider for your next…
+<blockquote>Turning the tedious process of job searching into an engaging, gamified experience that keeps users motivated and organized
 Continue reading on Medium »</blockquote>

 <h3>2.
-How JavaScript Handles Asynchronous Tasks in a Single Thread - <a href="https://nimafarzin-pr.medium.com/how-javascript-handles-asynchronous-tasks-in-a-single-thread-6fb8f490e387?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Run AI-generated code safely with Vercel Sandbox (Next.js + TypeScript) - <a href="https://medium.com/@dorangao/run-ai-generated-code-safely-with-vercel-sandbox-next-js-typescript-b14e9184acfc?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nima Farzin`**
+✍️ **posted by `Doran Gao`**

-<blockquote>A Clear & Practical Guide to the Call Stack, Web APIs, Queues, and the Event Loop
+<blockquote>Mary Wollstonecraft’s line — “The measure of a life is its courage to begin again” — maps surprisingly well to modern developer workflows…
 Continue reading on Medium »</blockquote>

 <h3>3.
-React Frameworks in 2026: Next.js vs Remix vs React Router 7 - <a href="https://medium.com/@pallavilodhi08/react-frameworks-in-2026-next-js-vs-remix-vs-react-router-7-b18bcbae5b26?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Learned React + Next.js in Three Months Without Watching a Single Tutorial. - <a href="https://medium.com/@tobore/i-learned-react-next-js-in-three-months-without-watching-a-single-tutorial-c56756bec5a8?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Pallavi Lodhi`**
+✍️ **posted by `Tobore`**

-<blockquote>For plain React devs wondering if they should switch!
+<blockquote>I’m going to tell you something that sounds fake but isn’t:
 Continue reading on Medium »</blockquote>

 <h3>4.
-Using Postgres Full-Text Search on a Next.JS Fullstack App - <a href="https://medium.com/@nanocrafts199/using-postgres-full-text-search-on-a-next-js-fullstack-app-8eea4a51979a?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Next.js 14 + Supabase: Build a Full-Stack Personal Finance App with TypeScript - <a href="https://medium.com/@dewantanjilhossain/next-js-14-supabase-build-a-full-stack-personal-finance-app-with-typescript-72297e8b6efd?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Azeez Roheem`**
+✍️ **posted by ` Tanjil Hossain`**

-<blockquote>Although workshops can be both instructive and exhausting, I made certain to complete Brian Holt’s workshop on developing a comprehensive…
+<blockquote>Learn how to create a secure, scalable money management application with authentication, Row Level Security, and real-time capabilities
 Continue reading on Medium »</blockquote>

 <h3>5.
-I Built With Next.js for 3 Years Before Understanding How It Actually Works - <a href="https://medium.com/@pawarrushikeshpawar/i-built-with-next-js-for-3-years-before-understanding-how-it-actually-works-13308e03b39a?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Running Cron Jobs in NextJS.
+Guide for Serverful and Stateless Server. - <a href="https://yagyaraj234.medium.com/running-cron-jobs-in-nextjs-guide-for-serverful-and-stateless-server-542dd0db0c4c?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rushikesh Pawar`**
+✍️ **posted by `Yagyaraj`**

-<blockquote>A first-principles breakdown of CSR, SSR, hydration, and the mental model no one explained to me
+<blockquote>Learn how to run cron jobs in Next.js using serverless and serverful deployments.
+Understand why node-cron fails on Vercel and what works
 Continue reading on Medium »</blockquote>

 <h3>6.
-Next.js 16.1 (Dec 18, 2025): the “daily workflow” upgrade you’ll feel immediately - <a href="https://medium.com/@benjamin.noufel/next-js-16-1-dec-18-2025-the-daily-workflow-upgrade-youll-feel-immediately-a7380a023073?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Stop Manual Deploys: Setting Up GitHub Actions for Your Next.js VPS - <a href="https://medium.com/@floridmaclean/stop-manual-deploys-setting-up-github-actions-for-your-next-js-vps-e96a450d3fa5?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Benjamin Noufel`**
+✍️ **posted by `Florid Maclean`**

-<blockquote>If restarting a large Next.js app breaks your flow, Next.js 16.1 is aimed straight at that pain.
-This release focuses on developer…
+<blockquote>How to automate your workflow so “Git Push” is the only command you ever need.
 Continue reading on Medium »</blockquote>

 <h3>7.
-Deploy a Next.js App on a DigitalOcean Droplet (Production Setup) - <a href="https://medium.com/@omidahn/deploy-a-next-js-app-on-a-digitalocean-droplet-production-setup-c67ba36a6810?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building a Dynamic Sitemap in Next.js from JSON Data - <a href="https://meetpan1048.medium.com/building-a-dynamic-sitemap-in-next-js-from-json-data-fa50087f0be0?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Omid A.`**
+✍️ **posted by `Meet`**

-<blockquote>When you use Vercel, deploying a Next.js app feels almost invisible.
-You push code, get a URL, and you’re done.
+<blockquote>How I auto-generate SEO-friendly sitemaps without hardcoding anything
 Continue reading on Medium »</blockquote>

 <h3>8.
-My Top 10 VS Code Extensions That Made Me a Better Frontend Developer - <a href="https://javascript.plainenglish.io/my-top-10-vs-code-extensions-that-made-me-a-better-frontend-developer-b5545819740a?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Next.js 15 Server Actions: Complete Guide with Real Examples (2026) - <a href="https://medium.com/@saad.minhas.codes/next-js-15-server-actions-complete-guide-with-real-examples-2026-6320fbfa01c3?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Saad Minhas`**

+<blockquote>Server Actions changed everything about how I build Next.js
+Continue reading on Medium »</blockquote>

+<h3>9.
+Why Next.js Apps Feel Blazing Fast: A Beginner’s Guide to Aggressive Caching - <a href="https://sumeetpanchal-21.medium.com/why-next-js-apps-feel-blazing-fast-a-beginners-guide-to-aggressive-caching-6e0141efc601?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `NextCodeTech`**
+✍️ **posted by `Sumeet Panchal`**

-<blockquote>When I started my frontend development journey, I believed writing good code was all about knowing HTML, CSS, and JavaScript.
-Over time, I…
+<blockquote>If you are new to Next.js, one thing you’ll notice very quickly is that it feels fast — sometimes even when you don’t fully understand why…
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/ui-ux-design-trends/recommended target="_blank" rel="noopener noreferrer">UI-UX Design</a></h1>